Downton Abbey: A New Era: Plot

 In 1928, Tom Branson, the Earl of Grantham's widowed son-in-law, marries Lucy Smith, the illegitimate daughter of and sole heir to Lady Maud Bagshaw, Queen Mary's lady-in-waiting.
-Violet Crawley, the Dowager Countess of Grantham, astonishes the family by revealing that long ago she was gifted a villa in the South of France by the Marquis de Montmirail, who has recently passed away.
-She is leaving it to her great-granddaughter, Sybbie, Tom's daughter with the late Lady Sybil Crawley, to ensure that she has a more equal social and financial standing to her cousins.
+Violet Crawley, the Dowager Countess of Grantham reveals that years ago the recently deceased Marquis de Montmirail had given her a Southern France villa.
+Violet is bequeathing it to her great-granddaughter, Sybbie, the daughter of Tom and the late Lady Sybil Crawley (Branson), to ensure that she is more socially and financially on par with her cousins George, Caroline, Marigold, and Peter.

-A film production company wants to use Downton to shoot a silent film called The Gambler.
-Robert declines, until his eldest daughter and estate manager, Lady Mary Talbot, convinces him that the fee would be enough to replace Downton's leaking roof.
-The household staff are eager to see the film stars, but lead actress Myrna Dalgliesh's haughtiness offends several of them.
+A film production company wants to use Downton to shoot a silent film called, The Gambler.
+Robert Crawley (Lord Grantham) declines, but eldest daughter and estate manager, Lady Mary Talbot, says the fee would replace Downton's leaking roof.
+The household staff are eager to see the film's stars, but lead actress Myrna Dalgliesh's haughtiness is offensive.

-The new marquis invites the family to visit the villa.
-The ailing Violet is unable to travel, but Tom and Lucy, Lady Bagshaw, Robert Crawley and his wife Cora, and their daughter Edith (the Marchioness of Hexham) and her husband, Bertie Pelham (the Marquess of Hexham), accept.
-Lady Edith, once again writing for the magazine she owns, uses this as a working assignment as well.
-Lady Mary remains at Downton to oversee the filming.
+The new Marquis de Montmirail invites the Crawley family to visit the villa.
+The ailing Violet is unable to travel, but Tom and Lucy, Lady Bagshaw, Robert Crawley and wife Cora, their daughter Edith and her husband, Bertie Pelham, the Marquess of Hexham, accept.
+Former butler Carson, valet Mr Bates, and lady's maid Miss Baxter accompany the family.
+Lady Edith, once again writing for the London-based magazine she owns, uses the trip as a working assignment.
+Lady Mary remains at Downton to oversee the film crew, assisted by Mrs Carson, the former Mrs Hughes.

-Montmirail welcomes the family to the villa.
-His mother wants to contest Violet Crawley's ownership.
-However, the family lawyer states that there is no basis for a claim and so the villa is legally Violet's.
-The marquis speaks privately with Robert and stuns him by implying that Robert's birth date, nine months after the Dowager Countess visited in 1864, could mean they are half-brothers.
-That night, Cora reveals to Robert she may be fatally ill.
-Robert breaks down at the prospect of losing his mother, the Crawley name, and his wife in short succession.
+The new Marquis de Montmirail welcomes the family, though his mother contests Violet Crawley's ownership.
+However, the family lawyer states that there is no basis for a claim.
+The Marquis later stuns Robert by implying that Robert's birth date, nine months after the Dowager Countess's 1864 visit, could mean they are half-brothers.
+That night, Cora tells Robert she may have a fatal illness.
+Robert breaks down at the prospect of losing his mother, the Crawley name and title, and his wife in short succession.